QianyiWu/Caricature-Data/README.md

 # Caricature-Data
 This repository contain the caricature images with corresponding landmark in paper:.

-The **Caricature-w-landmark** folder contains the caricature images we used and its landmarks.
+The **Caricature-w-landmark** folder contains the caricature images with its landmarks.
 We named them by number. e.g. 1.jpg with its landmarks file named 1.txt.
-Each text file was organized by 68 points of x-coordinate and y-coordinate.
+Each text file was organized by x-coordinate and y-coordinate of 68 landmarks.
 The sequence of landmarks following https://ibug.doc.ic.ac.uk/media/uploads/images/annotpics/figure_68_markup.jpg.

 The **my-result-crop** folder contains output given by our method.

-# Useage
+# Usage
 If you have comments or questions, please contact Qianyi Wu (wqy9619@mail.ustc.edu.cn) and Juyong Zhang (juyong@ustc.edu.cn).

 # License